drodriguezol/foundations-of-data-science-activities/README.md

 - Analysis of current sales data and customer trends is critical in selecting the products featured in product recommendations.

 - Chatbots enabled by machine learning could also be implemented to assist with other time-consuming tasks, such as the customer education aspects of customer acquisition.

+# What is Class Imbalance?

+Class imbalance occurs when the distribution of classes in your target variable is uneven, meaning one class (majority class) appears far more often than another (minority class).
+This imbalance can be problematic, as it can lead to biased models that favor the majority class and struggle to accurately predict the minority class.

+## How to Address Class Imbalance

+- **Downsampling**: This technique involves reducing the number of instances in the majority class to create a more balanced dataset.
+It's generally suitable for large datasets.

+- **Upsampling**: This method increases the number of instances in the minority class, either by duplicating existing instances or generating synthetic ones.
+It's often used when dealing with smaller datasets.